alexbobes/bitcoin-brute-force-tool/README.md

 4. Add the Bitcoin addresses you want to check for a match in a file named `wallets.txt`.
 Each address should be on a new line.
 5. Run the script: `python bruteforce.py`
 6. Follow the prompts to select the desired brute force mode and number of CPU cores to use.
+7. To send Slack notifications, set your Slack webhook URL in the .env file.
+Replace YOUR_SLACK_WEBHOOK_URL with your actual webhook URL.

 ## Contributing